ApparaoMulpuri/HandLoanManager/README.md

-# InterestCalculator
+# HandLoanManager
 In India, most of the folks provide the money to the Borrowers on interest basis.
-This app is for track the money with the iOS app.
+This iOS app is for track the money to whom they have given and track them with the Interest.

+Usually most of the people would give to the folks with 24% ROI to the borrowers.
+This app allows you to change to different interest rates in the details screen.

 ## Application Screens